cobraxcodes/cobraxcodes/README.md

 -------------------------------------------------------------------------

-After co-founding a Web3 project called **Indigenous Women Fighters** and building a strong foundation in front-end development and smart contracts, I discovered my passion for tech and never looked back.
-I later joined a coding bootcamp and am currently preparing to return to school to pursue a degree in Computer Science.
+After co-founding a Web3 project called **Indigenous Women Fighters** and building a strong foundation in front-end development, I discovered my passion for tech and never looked back.
+I later joined a coding bootcamp and am currently preparing to return to school to continue my degree in Computer Science.

 (For reference, here's my old GitHub: [melroseceballos](https://github.com/melroseceballos).)

-After a 1.5-year hiatus, I’m back as **CobraXCodes** — leveling up my skills in full-stack development, AI, and language models.
+After a 1.5-year hiatus, I’m back as **CobraXCodes** — renewing my skills in full-stack development, learning AI, and language models.
 I'm passionate about blending creativity, code, and cutting-edge tech to build what’s next.

 The journey is getting started again. 🚀